asajadi/fast-pagerank/README.md

 Both implementations (exact solution and *power method*) are much faster than their correspondent methods in NetworkX.
 The *power method* is also faster than the iGraph latest implementation, *PRPACK*, which is also an eigen-vector based implementation.
 Benchmarking is done on a `ml.t3.2xlarge` SageMaker instance.

 ## More Details on PageRank, its Implementation and Benchmarking
-It can be found on the [notebook page](notebooks/Fast-PageRank.ipynb), or the [blog post](https://asajadi.github.io/data/2019/05/26/fast-pagerank.html).
+Detailed explanations can be found on the [notebook page](notebooks/Fast-PageRank.ipynb), or the [blog post](https://asajadi.github.io/data/2019/05/26/fast-pagerank.html).

 ## Usage